SiliconCraft/sic43nt-server-aspnetcore/README.md

 # SIC43NT Tag authenticity verification using rolling code

 This project provides an example ASP.NET Core project for SIC43NT rolling code authentication web application.
-SIC43NT tag provider can apply this concept to allow SIC43NT tag holders to verify their tags as well as communicate to them regarding to the tag status.
+SIC43NT tag provider can apply this concept to allow SIC43NT tag holders to verify their tags as well as communicate to them regarding the tag status.

 Table of Content
 * [Basic Concept of SIC43NT](#Basic-Concept-of-SIC43NT)